 - Lock vehicles and remove valuables from view.

 - Never leave valuables unattended.
 This includes purses, laptop computers, cell phones, and other valuables.
-Consider marking electronics with invisible infrared dye.
-Marking pens are available from Public Safety.

 - Password-protect all portable electronic devices.

 Don't Bring Weapons